V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 - Sprint
 - Walking Backwards

 Each behavior has its own duration (Length) and movement speed.
-This data must be specified in the LocomotionAgent, SimpleLocomotionAgent, and SimpleAgent script parameters.
+This data must be specified in the LocomotionAgent, SimpleLocomotionAgent and SimpleAgent script parameters.
 | behaviour      | Length (s) |  Speed  |
 | :------------- | ---------: | ------: |
 | Backwards      |     1.200  | -1.071  |